In this article

 6. Choose between 3 different account types in an Income Statement

 There can be 3 different account types in an Income Statement.
-Income (pogative accounts, the setting needs to be adopted.
-To do that, right-click on the respective account and select invert or Result.

-Did you know what you can add columns with custom calculations to the visual?
+Did you know that you can add columns with custom calculations to the visual?
 In the sample below, a column showing % of Revenue per account has been added.
 Take a look at this article to see how this can be done.

 What you can also do is add a drill down to the account structure so the report looks like shown below.
 Take a look at this article to learn how this can be done